OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 * __Does changing the normalization method change the correlations?
 For example using a min-max scaler as opposed to the Z-transformed data?__
 * __What are the results when we include/remove outliers in the data set?__

-### __Hopefully we will be able to satisfy our curiosity in the next post and we wont have to cover so much math, stay tuned!__
+### __Hopefully we will be able to satisfy our curiosity in the next post and we won't have to cover so much math, stay tuned!__